 With a theme of perseverance, this The Tree Lady picture book by H. Joseph Hopkins is a favorite in 1st, 2nd and 3rd grade classrooms.
-It is sure to be a big hit in your classroom too!
+It will quickly become one of your favorite Earth Day books to share with your students!

 Engage Your Students with The Tree Lady Lesson Plans & Activities in 3 Easy Steps: